fauna5/hive-gateway-playground/README.md

-## Bug recreation: Missing types when using `createEncapsulateTransform`
+## GraphQL Mesh bug recreation: Missing types when using `createEncapsulateTransform`

 Using this schema (in file [api.schema.graphql](api.schema.graphql))
 ```